-One of the best things Khao San Road has is location, location, location.
-It is within walking distance to The Grand Palace, Wat Pho, and the stunning Wat Arun (after taking the short ferry).
+One of the best things about Khao San Road is location, location, location.
+It is within walking distance of The Grand Palace, Wat Pho, Wat Saket, and the stunning Wat Arun (after taking The Chao Phraya express boat).

 At most, you’re a short tuk-tuk ride away from most major historical sites in Bangkok, which makes Khao San Road such a good location.

-I recommend checking these tours around Khao San Road and these other tours around Bangkok to get the full experience and historical background of Bangkok.
+I recommend checking out these tours around Khao San Road and Bangkok to get the full experience and historical background of Bangkok.
 I did the bike tour around historical Bangkok and loved it!

 Have you been to Khao San Road?
 What did you do?